ricardojoserf/slae32/ex5/2_readfile/README.md

 - Syscall 1 (Value 0x5 or 5 in decimal): open() - *It opens the file specified by pathname*.

-- Syscall 2 (Value 0x3 or 3 in decimal): read() - *attempts  to  read up to count bytes from file descriptor fd into the buffer starting at buf.*
+- Syscall 2 (Value 0x3 or 3 in decimal): read() - *It attempts  to  read up to count bytes from file descriptor fd into the buffer starting at buf.*

 - Syscall 3 (Value 0x4 or 4 in decimal): write()